 This transfers the book value of the asset to the Fixed assets - loss on disposal expense account and the book value on the balance sheet is reduced to zero.
 Fixed assets - loss on disposal is a control account activated automatically when the Fixed Assets tab is enabled.

-After Brilliant Industries’ disposal action, its Balance Sheet shows no balance for either Fixed assets or Fixed assets, accumuated depreciation.
+After Brilliant Industries’ disposal action, its Balance Sheet shows no balance for either Fixed assets, at cost or Fixed assets, accumuated depreciation.
 The Profit and Loss Statement shows three months’ worth of depreciation expense and the large remaining book value:

 Unless Brilliant Industries can find a buyer for the used packaging machine, this situation will look like a serious business mistake.